marcotoronto/rdm-test/content/02_file_formats.md

 Download one Excel ( .xlsx) file and convert it to CSV; do the same with a Word ( .docx) file (convert to PDF or .txt)

-Please also share your experience in Padlet
+Please share your experience in Padlet.

 [//]: # (activity link: https://bit.ly/rdmactivity)